alamin-karno/flutter_number_checker/README.md

   <img alt="stars" src="https://img.shields.io/github/stars/alamin-karno/flutter_number_checker?style=social"/>
 </p>

-Note: This plugin is still under development, and some checking might not be available yet.
+Note: This plugin is still under development, anyone want to contribute on this project is most welcome.
+If you have any idea or suggestion, please feel free to contact me.

 ## Features